 1540 Avenue Place, Atlanta, GA

-This spot for me, is a bit of a drive from my house, but totally worth it.
-They’ve got so many great things on the menu.
+This neighborhood joint has so many great things on the menu.
 Everything is amazing on the menu, but what they’re really known for are their pancakes.
 The BEST in Atlanta.
 Every week they usually do a new special flavor and many times during the summer you can count on their peach pancakes.
-Now listen, I don’t enjoy fruit in my pancakes, I actually despise banana pancakes believe it or not, but Ria’s does it right and just serves up their already amazing buttermilk pancakes but topped with fresh peaches.
 I can never say no to ordering these when they’re part of the specials.
 Get a plate for the table to share.

-I’ve recently become a huevos ranchero fanatic and have started to ditch my usual bacon and eggs ritual.
-Ria’s Bluebird in Grant Park is one of my all time favorite spots for brunch.
-Sure their huevos ranchero are amazing and topped with the most delicious tomatillo salsa.
+Located in Grant Park, Ria’s Bluebird is one of my all time favorite spots for brunch.
+My favorite go-to order is their huevos ranchero that are amazing and topped with the most delicious tomatillo salsa.

 Little insider tip, this place gets insanely busy on the weekends.
 Since they’re open daily from 8am-3pm I recommend making this a weekday trip if you can.